confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 After you have established the |ccloud| cluster you are going to use for the demo, you will need the public Bootstrap Server as well as an API Key and it's Secret to configure client connectivity.

-You can use the ``ccloud`` CLI retrieve the Bootstrap Server value for your cluster.
+You can use the ``ccloud`` CLI to retrieve the Bootstrap Server value for your cluster.

 .. tip:: You can also view the Bootstrap Server value on the Confluent Cloud UI under the **Cluster settings**.